sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 The command between the parentheses returns the image IDs that meet the filter criteria, and then will remove those images.

-See the Docker documentation for options that clean up your build system.
-Here are some specific topics:
+**Tip:** For information about how to clean up your build system, see the following Docker documentation:

 - To remove all unused data, see [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/).
 - To remove images, see [docker image rm](https://docs.docker.com/engine/reference/commandline/image_rm/).